jeffpar/pcjs.v1/tests/pcx86/testmon/int14/README.md

 -----------------

-[INT14.ASM](INT14.ASM) is a Terminate-and-Stay-Resident (TSR) utility that scans the ROM BIOS Data Area for a COM port whose I/O address is 0x2F8.
-If one is found, then the utility installs replacement INT 14h services for that COM port.
+[INT14.ASM](INT14.ASM) is a Terminate-and-Stay-Resident (TSR) utility that scans the ROM BIOS Data Area for a COM port whose I/O address is 0x2F8 (or 0x3F8 if the /1 option is specified).
+If the port is found, then the utility installs replacement INT 14h services for that port.
+Also, unless the /P option ("polled mode") is specified, the utility also installs a hardware interrupt handler for IRQ3 (or IRQ4 if /1 is specified) and enables interrupt-driven I/O for the COM port.

-Also, unless the /P option ("polled mode") is specified, the utility also installs a hardware interrupt handler for IRQ 3 (the traditional IRQ for a port at address 0x2F8), and enables interrupt-driven I/O for the COM port.
+Note that a serial adapter with address 0x2F8 is normally named "COM2", but not always.
+For example, if it's the only adapter in the PC, then DOS will name it "COM1" even if it's using the traditional COM2 address.

-[INT14.COM](INT14.COM) and [INT14.LST](INT14.LST) were built with [Microsoft Macro Assembler 4.00](/disks/pcx86/tools/microsoft/masm/4.00/) using the following commands:
+[INT14.COM](INT14.COM) and [INT14.LST](INT14.TXT) were built with [Microsoft Macro Assembler 4.00](/disks/pcx86/tools/microsoft/masm/4.00/) using the following commands:

     masm int14,,int14;